wambetsa/alx-pre_course/README.md

 My first readme
-The project is for my first Alx project for software engineering(SE).
+The project is for my first Alx project for software engineering(SE) Welcome